Ear Hustle brings you the daily realities of life inside prison, shared by those living it, and stories from the outside, post-incarceration.

 The podcast is a partnership between Nigel Poor, a Bay Area visual artist, and Earlonne Woods, formerly incarcerated at San Quentin State Prison, and was co-founded with San Quentin resident Antwan Williams.

-The team works in the San Francisco Bay Area, both in San Quentin State Prison’s media lab and from offices on the outside, to produce stories that are sometimes difficult, often funny, and always honest, offering a nuanced view of people living within the American prison system and those reintegrating into society after serving time.
+The Ear Hustle team works in the San Francisco Bay Area, both in San Quentin State Prison’s media lab and from offices on the outside, to produce stories that are sometimes difficult, often funny and always honest.
+Episodes offer a nuanced view of people involved with the American prison system and those reintegrating into society after serving time.

 Ear Hustle's distinct sound design is a team effort, from Pat Mesiti-Miller (Producer and Sound Design Support), inmates Antwan Williams and David Jassy, and others working in the media lab.

 Ear Hustle is supported by: Radiotopia's Julie Shapiro (Executive Producer), Curtis Fox (Senior Producer), Rahsaan “New York” Thomas (Producer), Bruce Wallace (Producer), John “Yahya” Johnson (Producer) and Erin Wade (Digital Producer).

 Two weeks between episodes is an eternity!
 Why does it take so long?

 . . .